Buildings of Interest

 The Building

-Originally Gidlow Mill, to the north of Mesnes Park, was built in 1865 to designs by George Woodhouse for John Rylands and was once the centre of his extensive business.
+Originally, Gidlow Mill, located to the north of Mesnes Park, was built in 1865 to designs by George Woodhouse for John Rylands and served as the centre of his extensive business.
 It replaced an earlier mill.
-The complex, includes the spinning mill, weaving sheds engine house and chimney.
+The complex includes the spinning mill, weaving sheds, engine house, and chimney.

-The mill is constructed in red brick with details in blue and white brick which was unusual for its date.
-Its roof has multiple ridges covered in Welsh slate.
-Its floors were supported on cast iron columns.
-The mill was of fireproof construction.
-Cotton was received into the upper levels of the spinning mill and progressed downwards in contrast to other mills.
+The mill is built of red brick, featuring details in blue and white brick, which was unusual for its time.
+Its roof has multiple ridges clad in Welsh slate.
+The floors were supported by cast iron columns.
+The mill was constructed to be fireproof.
+Cotton was delivered to the upper levels of the spinning mill and progressed downwards, in contrast to other mills.

 People

-John Rylands died at his home, Longford Hall, on 11 December 1888, at the age of 87 and was survived by his third wife Enriqueta who inherited the bulk of his estate valued at £2,574,922, greater than that left by any other cotton manufacturer of the time.
+John Rylands passed away at his home, Longford Hall, on 11 December 1888, at the age of 87.
+He was survived by his third wife, Enriqueta, who inherited the majority of his estate, valued at £2,574,922, which was greater than that left by any other cotton manufacturer of the era.

-Rylands's widow erected in Manchester a permanent memorial of her husband in the John Rylands Library.
-In 1901, Mrs Rylands paid £155,000 for more than 6,000 manuscripts owned by James Lindsay, 26th Earl of Crawford of Haigh Hall.
+Rylands's widow established a lasting memorial for her husband in the John Rylands Library in Manchester.
+In 1901, Mrs Rylands paid £155,000 for over 6,000 manuscripts belonging to James Lindsay, 26th Earl of Crawford of Haigh Hall.

 Notes